-Acetic acid and VAM, our basic acetyl intermediates products, are impacted by global supply and demand fundamentals.
-The principal raw materials in these products are carbon monoxide, which we generally purchase under long-term contracts, and methanol and ethylene, which we generally purchase under both long- and short-term contracts.
+Acetic acid and VAM, our basic acetyl intermediates products, are primarily impacted by global supply and demand fundamentals.
+The principal raw materials in these products are carbon monoxide, which is purpose-made and in which we generally purchase under long-term contracts, and methanol and ethylene, which we generally purchase under both annual and multi-year contracts.
 Generally, methanol and ethylene are commodity products available from a wide variety of sources, while carbon monoxide is typically obtained from sources in close proximity.

-In February 2014, we formed a joint venture, Fairway Methanol LLC ("Fairway"), with Mitsui & Co., Ltd., of Tokyo, Japan, in which we own a 50% interest, for the production of methanol at our integrated chemical plant in Clear Lake, Texas.
+In February 2014, we formed a joint venture, Fairway Methanol LLC ("Fairway"), with Mitsui & Co., Ltd., of Tokyo, Japan ("Mitsui"), in which we own a 50% interest, for the production of methanol at our integrated chemical plant in Clear Lake, Texas.
 The methanol unit utilizes natural gas in the US Gulf Coast region as a feedstock and benefits from the existing infrastructure at our Clear Lake facility.
 The methanol facility has an annual capacity of 1.3 million tons.
 Fairway began production in October 2015.
+Almost all of our North American methanol needs are met from our share of the production, as well as the long-term contract we have with our joint venture partner, Mitsui.